Pr0methean/rng_buffer/README.md

 * `thread_seed_source()`, which provides an `RngBufferWrapper` around a thread-local instance of `OsRng`.
 * `build_default_seeder()` and `build_default_rng()`, intended for `no_std` environments where you can't use
   thread-locals.

+## Security considerations

+Although buffering makes it faster to reseed a PRNG, and should therefore make it possible more often, it also introduces several caveats that may make it unsuitable for some cryptographic and gambling applications:

+* No new entropy can be introduced between two seed reads if they're served by the same buffer fill, so some k-byte strings will be impossible if k is larger than the wrapped RNG's internal state (32 bytes for the thread-local portion of an `OsRng` on Linux).
+* Even if the wrapped RNG features fast key erasure (as `OsRng` does on Linux kernels 5.17 and newer), the buffering wrapper will not.
+* Storing future seeds in the buffer may increase the attack surface for electromagnetic or power-consumption-based side-channel attacks, if the attacker can get physically close enough to the CPU to enable these.
+(It shouldn't have any beneficial attacks on timing-based side-channel attacks, unless random numbers are being consumed at a data-dependent rate.
+In all other cases, cache misses when reading the buffer will only make the timings noisier.)